 You can classify a scatter plot in many ways; the most popular one is based on correlation and is extensively used in project management.
 According to the correlation, scatter plots are divided into the following three categories.

-The scatter plot with positive correlation is also known as a “Scatter Diagram with Positive Slant.”
+The scatter plot with a positive correlation is also known as a "Scatter Diagram with Positive Slant."
 In this case, as the value of X increases, the value of Y will increase too, which means that the correlation between the two variables is positive.
 If you draw a straight line along the data points, the slope of the line will go up.
 For example, if the weather gets colder, hot drink sales will go up.

-The scatter plot with negative correlation is also known as a “Scatter Diagram with a Negative Slant.”
+The scatter plot with a negative correlation is also known as a "Scatter Diagram with a Negative Slant."
 In this case, as the value of X increases, the value of Y will decrease.
 If you draw a straight line along the data points, the slope of the line will go down.
 For example, if the cycle time of a workflow goes up, the number of tasks completed will go down.

-The scatter plot with no correlation is also known as “Scatter Diagram with Zero Degree of Correlation.”
+The scatter plot with no correlation is also known as the "Scatter Diagram with Zero Degree of Correlation."
 In this case, the data point spreads so randomly that you can’t draw a line through the data points.
 You can conclude that these two variables have no correlation or zero degrees of correlation.
 For example, if the weather gets hotter, we can’t conclude that the sales of wooden chairs will go up or down because there is no correlation between the two variables.